 NC Medicaid Medicaid

 Hospice Services Clinical Coverage Policy No.: 3D

-Amended Date: September 1, 2023
+Amended Date: March 15, 2024

-0652 Continuous Home Care is provided during a medical crisis and is billed by Continuous Home the hour.
-This level of service is provided when the hospice IDG determines Care that continuous care, primarily nursing care, is needed.
+0652 Continuous Home Care Continuous Home Care is provided during a medical crisis and is billed by the hour.
+This level of service is provided when the hospice IDG determines that continuous care, primarily nursing care, is needed.
 The care is given to achieve palliation or management of acute medical symptoms.
 It can be provided in the private residence, hospice residential care facility, long term care facility, adult care home, or nursing facility.
-The care needed shall be:

-- continuous care for at least 8 hours of the calendar day (the hours may be split); AND - nursing services by an RN or LPN for at least half of the hours of care in a day.
+The care needed shall be: continuous care for at least 8 hours of the calendar day (the hours may be split); AND nursing services by an RN or LPN for at least half of the hours of care in a day.
 Homemaker and hospice aide services may be used to supplement the nursing care.
 Continuous Home Care is limited to a maximum of 24 units a day.
 Continuous Home Care is not allowed on the same day as Routine Home Care, Inpatient Respite Care or General Inpatient Care.
 The provider shall provide and bill the appropriate level of service.

-0655Inpatient Respite Care

-Inpatient Respite Care is short-term care to relieve family members or other unpaid caregivers providing care for the beneficiary in the private residence.
+0655 Inpatient Respite Care Inpatient Respite Care is short-term care to relieve family members or other unpaid caregivers providing care for the beneficiary in the private residence.
 It is provided in a hospice inpatient facility or in a hospital or nursing facility under a contractual arrangement.
 Hospitals or nursing facilities shall meet the special hospice standards for staffing and beneficiary areas.
+This service can be provided only on an occasional basis for up to five consecutive days at a time.
+If the beneficiary remains in the facility longer.